top of page

 In my opinion, the simpler the tray the better, that way it places the emphasis on the items being grouped.

 Trays can also be used to create a hard surface on an upholstered ottoman or bed, it converts them into a side table!
-I like to put one down when I’m hosting so that someone can put a glass down.
+I like to do so when I’m hosting so that my guests can put a glass down.

 From now on, don’t bother with those plastic trays you keep stored in a kitchen cupboard, treat yourself to a nice one!